vacho/entities_data/README.md

 Single drupal node entity query

 ### Usage
-Include this code in yout module
+Include this code in your module
 ```bash
   module_load_include('module', 'get_entities_data', 'get_entities_data.module');
   //this is a example for call